 “The palletising modules from Qimarox mean we are able to offer our customers a wider range of solutions, it’s also very beneficial that Qimarox supplies standard software for multipalletising.
 Partnering with Qimarox gives us the flexibility to offer our customers layer palletizers in addition to our robotic palletising offering which means we can provide and install a palletising system for practically any project.” – CKF

 A key success factor is Qimarox’s focus on the development and production of advanced material handling components.
-This focus has not only led to efficient, fast and reliable solutions with a low total cost of ownership, but also to important innovations such as the new multi-palletiser software.
+This focus has not only led to efficient, fast and reliable solutions with a low total cost of ownership, but also to important innovations.
+The new multi-palletiser software is just one of them.
 This means that automatic palletising is now also within reach of companies in e-commerce and other sectors, which are confronted with rapid changes in stacking patterns and a great diversity in packaging forms.